My journey towards art

 They took us in that same morning.

 I remember the blur of it.
-The fear.
-The uncertainty.

 And then…

-He said he would change.
+he said he would change.

 And I wanted to believe him.